-The aggregate loss and lost adjustment expense ("LAE") ratio for Arkansas for 2004 was 97.63%.
-The aggregate pure loss ratio for the line was 69.16%.
-The aggregate LAE for the line was 27.47%.
-This is much better than in recent years.
-Act 649 of 2003 has only been in effect since March 25, 2003, so it would still be premature to expect it to have had a significant impact on rates, as almost all data submitted to justify the rate actions are based upon pre-act claims or extremely young reserving data for long tail claims.
-Further, Act 649 is the subject of a challenge in court and that uncertainty is taken into consideration by companies.
-The lower loss ratio is probably attributable to premium increases of the past few years.
+been in effect since March 25, 2003, so it would still be premature to expect it to have had a significant impact on rates, as almost all data submitted to justify the rate actions are based upon pre-act claims or extremely young reserving data for long tail claims.
+Further, Act 649 could be challenged in the courts and that uncertainty is taken into consideration by companies.
+The lower loss ratio is probably attributable to premium increases of the past few years driven by extremely high loss prior to 2004.